Flamethr0wer/ArduinoDS4/README.md

 }
 ```

-#### 2.2.
+#### 2.3.
 Upload to Arduino

-As the board is connected as regular Arduino, this step is the same as other uploads: click the upload button.
+As the board is connected as a regular Arduino, this step is the same as other uploads: click the upload button.

 For future uploads, it will be different since the board is telling your computer that it is a PS4 controller rather than Arduino.
 See [4.
 Iterate](#4-iterate) below.

 ### 3. Test

-Now is the time to take your hot flashed board and connect to your PS4.
+Now is the time to take your flashed Arduino and connect to your PS4.
 The best way to do this is as follows:

 1. Turn on PS4 (normally with controller)
 2. Get to a screen where you can test the code.
 In our example the home screen is ok